sevim-gokturk/Docker/Day1/practice.md

-# Hands-on Docker-02 : Docker Container Basic Operations
+# Docker Container Basic Operations

 Purpose of the this hands-on training is to give students the knowledge of basic operation on Docker containers.